South Side Community Art Center: Building

-Completed in 1893, at 3831 S. Michigan Avenue, the Georgian Revival-style building designed by architect L. Gustav Hallberg, originally served as a residence for grain merchant George A. Seaverns Jr.
+Completed in 1893 at 3831 S. Michigan Avenue, the Georgian Revival-style building designed by architect L. Gustav Hallberg initially served as a residence for grain merchant George A. Seaverns Jr.

 In 1940, the by then vacant brownstone building was selected as the site for the planned community art center and was purchased for about $8,000 with funds raised by the community.
 The building is sometimes referred to as the Comiskey Mansion, and it was described as the former home of Charles Comiskey by Eleanor Roosevelt in her newspaper column after she took part in the dedication of the South Side Community Art Center.
 According to UNCAP, the Uncovering New Chicago Archives Project, the house belonging to Comiskey was further south on Michigan Avenue.
 The community paid for the lease and purchase of the building, for utilities, and for art supplies.
 The federal government helped to stimulate the establishment of the center via support from the Works Progress Administration's Federal Art Project.
 They provided administrative funds for staff and faculty and funds for the remodeling of the building.
 The interior was remodeled in the New Bauhaus-style by Hin Bredendieck and Nathan Lerner and the centre opened unofficially for its first classes on December 15, 1940.
 The opening was accompanied by an inaugural exhibition of paintings by local black artists including Charles Davis, Charles White, Bernard Goss, William Carter, Eldzier Cortor, Charles Sebree, Archibald Motley Jr., amongst others.
 The interracial faculty of art instructors included Davis, White, Goss, Carter, Morris Topchevsky, Si Gordon, Max Kahn, and Todros Geller.
 Lessons were free and included oil painting, drawing, composition, water color, sculpture, lithography, poster design, fashion illustration, interior decoration, silk screen, weaving, and hooked rug-making.
 By March 1941, 13,500 people had attended classes, exhibitions, and events at the center.
 First Lady Eleanor Roosevelt dedicated the facility May 7, 1941, in a ceremony that broadcast nationwide on CBS Radio.

+A planned expansion building and plaza at the rear and in the adjoining north lot, and refurbishment, was announced for the Center in 2025.

 Landmark status

 The center earned Chicago Landmark status on June 16, 1994.
-In 2017, the center was named a "National Treasure" by the National Trust for Historic Preservation.
+In 2017, the National Trust for Historic Preservation named it "National Treasure."
 The building was listed on the National Register of Historic Places in 2018.